7 Best Physician Mortgage Loan in Minnesota

 Ready to start looking into your physician mortgage options in Minnesota?
 Keep reading to find out which lenders have the most competitive offers, as well as the pros and cons associated with physician loans.

-Pros and Cons of Physician Mortgage Loans
+Pros and Cons of Physician Mortgage Loan

-Physician mortgage loans can feel like a godsend to doctors and med students who’re eager to buy a home, while laboring under years of student debt.
+Physician mortgage loans can feel like a godsend to doctors and med students who’re eager to buy a home while laboring under years of student debt.
 Most medical students have to spend longer in college than other university graduates.
 Once they do graduate, med students are usually close to their 30s.

 Unfortunately for physicians, if they want to get going with a home purchase, many find that their debt-to-income ratio and credit utilization rate is too high for a regular mortgage, thanks to student debt.
 At the same time, a lot of med students have limited savings for a down payment.